Return to Blog Homepage

 Webcam

 You will be recorded, so make sure you have a built-in or external webcam with a microphone.
-Most desktops and laptops have them.
-ProctorU requires a webcam with a 640×480 resolution but recommends a 1280×720 resolution.
+Most computers have them.
+Prometric requires a webcam with a 640x480p.

 LSAT-Flex/Remote LSAT Room Requirements

-LSAC and ProctorU have some guidelines for the environment you take the test in, as well as what is allowed and not allowed during the LSAT-Flex/remote at-home LSAT.
+LSAC and Prometric have some guidelines for the environment you take the test in, as well as what is allowed and not allowed during the LSAT-Flex/remote at-home LSAT.

-– Make sure you have your ProctorU username and password, as well as your LawHub (i.e. LSAC) username and password.
+• Make sure you have your Prometric confirmation number, as well as your LawHub (i.e. LSAC) username and password.

-– You need to work on a hard work surface large enough to fit five blank sheets of scratch paper, at least one pen/pencil, a highlighter, an eraser, a pencil sharpener, tissues, and a drink in a plastic container or juice box no larger than 20 oz.
-Nothing else is allowed on the table.
+• You need to work on a hard surface large enough to fit six blank sheets of scratch paper, at least one pen/pencil, a highlighter, an eraser (no mechanical erasers or erasers with sleeves), a pencil sharpener, and tissues.
+Do not have anything else on your table.

-– You are allowed a pair of non-branded, wireless foam earplugs.
+• You are allowed a pair of non-branded, non-electronic wireless foam earplugs.

-– You can’t have any other electronic device not being used to take the LSAT-Flex.
+• You can’t have any other electronic device not being used to take the LSAT.

-We recommend you set up your room and check your computer to make sure it meets the ProctorU requirements before your official LSAT test date.
-You can also run a test by logging into your ProctorU account.
+We recommend you set up your room and check your computer to make sure it meets the Prometric requirements before your official LSAT test date.

 LSAT-Flex/Remote LSAT Troubleshooting

-“I have nowhere to take the LSAT-Flex/remote LSAT.”
+“I have nowhere to take the LSAT-Flex/remote LSAT or I don’t have the right equipment.”

 It goes without saying that you should take the LSAT in a room that’s quiet and free from distractions.
 However, we know that’s not always possible.
-Try to find the best space you can take it but if you really can’t take it at home (due to noisy roommates or a big family), LSAC is granting hotel vouchers for students to take the exam in a local hotel room.
-However, you’ll need to submit a form via your LSAC account by your LSAT date’s Assistance Request deadline.
+Try to find the best space you can take it but if you really can’t take it at home (due to noisy roommates or a big family or because you don’t have the equipment), you can take the LSAT at a test center.

 “What if people or my pet accidentally walk into the room while I’m testing?”